mrthankyou/eagle-owl/README.md

 ### get_solidity_symbolic_arithmetic_operators() -> []String

 This function returns an array of strings representing all possible symbolic arithmetic operators.

 ### is_squared_via_multiplication(Operable, expression: String) -> Bool

-This function checks to see if an Operable (ValueExpression or Instruction) squares the expression input variable.
-The expression parameter represents the variable that is being squared.
-For example, passing in the expression `amount` when calling `is_squared_via_multiplication()` will check if amount is multiplied by itself via `amount * amount`.

-### is_squared_via_multiplication(Operable, expression: String) -> Bool